 - Watch documentaries, webinars or online courses instead of TV: This can actually be equally relaxing — you just need to make it a habit.
 And once it is one, you will actually crave for your daily dose of learning!

 - Read: Schedule some extended reading time for the weekend and read or listen to audiobooks every day before going to bed (it’s also a great way to fall asleep).

 - Reflect on your week: Take a few minutes at the end of the week to reflect on what was going well in every area of your life, which issues you are facing and what you can improve next week.
 This also works well as a reset when you have been neglecting a habit for some time.
 Reflect why it happened, adjust the habit and start again the next week.

 - Sleep 8hrs every night.
 Or whatever quantity you need to perform your best.

 - Sweat every day: Even if it is just for 15min.
 Your heart will thank you later.

 - Start your day with a healthy breakfast: This will make it easier to opt for healthy choices later in the day as well.

-- Set up a proper beauty routine and stick to it: Skin care, beard care, hair care — take care of your body.
+- Set up a proper beauty routine and stick to it: Skincare, beard care, hair care — take care of your body.

 - Eat mindfully: If you eat, JUST eat.
 Don’t watch TV or try to reply to emails.
 Focus on the taste of the food in your mouth and enjoy every little bite.
 Take a break halfway through and ask yourself whether you are still hungry.
 And if not, stop eating.
-This habit might even make you loose some weight — effortlessly.
+This habit might even make you lose some weight — effortlessly.

 - Eat well: Opt for fresh, healthy, unprocessed and nourishing food.